 - Bachelor's degree from an accredited four-year college or university

-- Application fee
+- Completed application and fee

 - One letter of recommendation